cybersec101/resources/EN_Going_out_onto_the_Internet_Trainer-Resource.md

 			- These	pages	could	be	controlled	by	criminals	or	they	might	undermine legitimate	webpages.

-			- 99%	of	webpages	are	okay.
+			- Most	webpages	are	okay.

 - Typo-squatting